3 Different Ways to Spend 1 Day in Innsbruck Itinerary

 So, to ensure a well-rounded experience in Innsbruck, I recommend making Nordkette your afternoon destination.

-Option 2: A 1-Day Innsbruck Itinerary to Discover the Culture, Art, and Architecture
+Option 2: Discover the Culture, Art, and Architecture

 1. Old Town Innsbruck: 5 hours in total (morning & lunch)